AndrewSRea/My_Learning_Port_II/Django/Getting_Started/Django_at_a_Glance/README.md

 The code above loads the `news/year_archive.html` template.

 Django has a template search path, which allows you to minimize redundancy among templates.
-In your Django settings, you specify a list of directories to check for temp[altes with [`DIRS`]().
+In your Django settings, you specify a list of directories to check for templates with [`DIRS`](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-TEMPLATES-DIRS).
 If a template doesn't exist in the first directory, it checks the second, and so on.

 Let's say the `news/year_archive.html` template was found.
 Here's what that might look like (in a file directory like `mysite/news/templates/news/year_archive.html`):
 ```